Oregon’s Bounty magazine

 The goal of the Oregon’s Bounty is to encourage readers to experience agriculture, realize the importance it has in their daily lives, and learn about the family farmers and ranchers who raise our food, foliage, fiber, and fuel.

 The magazine features the popular Farm Stand Guide, a listing of about 323 public farm ventures, such as roadside stands, u-pick fields, and on-farm festivals.
-The farms listed in the guide are owned by Farm Bureau members from every part of the state.
+There’s also a searchable online database of the farms listed!
+Every farm and ranch listed in the guide is owned by Farm Bureau members from every part of the state.

 Also check out the Oregon’s Bounty searchable database listings here

 How to get in the Oregon’s Bounty guide: Current Voting and Supporting Farm Bureau members are eligible to be included in Oregon’s Bounty.
 For the registration form, contact Anne Marie Moss (firstname.lastname@example.org) or call (503) 399-1701, ext.
 313.

 Oregon’s Bounty Calendar

 Farm Bureau invites the public to submit their own photos of Oregon agriculture to be featured in this award-winning calendar.